 This project was finished the same day it was due, Kristin told us that she didn’t think there was any way she’d have it up and running in time for class.
 Thankfully, she was able to use the pre-programmed board to get her collage working in no time!

-As an artist, Kristin is usually using materials and technology in ways that they were not created for.
+As an artist, Kristin is usually using materials and in ways that they were not created for.
 What she enjoys most about Bare Conductive’s products is that they are incredibly flexible.
 She can work creatively with them as she would any other fine-art material.
-In addition to using the paint in creative applications, she often uses it to reinforce weak connections in other projects.
+In addition to using the paint in applications, she often uses it to reinforce weak connections in other projects.
 It’s been a lifesaver on many occasions.